-In May 2011, we announced that we entered into a global OEM agreement with NetApp under which NetApp will integrate elements of our Simpana 9 software suite with NetApp SnapShot and replication technology, under the NetApp SnapProtect® brand.
+In May 2011, we announced that we entered into a global OEM agreement with NetApp under which NetApp will integrate elements of our Simpana 9 software suite with NetApp SnapShotTM and replication technology, under the NetApp SnapProtect® brand.
 During the six months ended September 30, 2011, we did not recognize any revenue under our OEM agreement with NetApp.

 Overall, we have original equipment manufacturer agreements primarily with Dell, Hitachi Data Systems and NetApp for them to market, sell and support our software applications and services on a stand-alone basis and/or incorporate our software applications into their own hardware products.
 Dell, Hitachi Data Systems and NetApp have no obligation to recommend or offer our software applications exclusively or at all, and they have no minimum sales requirements and can terminate our relationship at any time.
 A material portion of our software revenue is sometimes generated through our original equipment manufacturer agreements.
-Sales through our original equipment manufacturer agreements accounted for 12% of our total revenues for the six months ended September 30, 2011 and 8% of our total revenues for the six months ended September 30, 2010.
+Sales through our original equipment manufacturer agreements accounted for 12% of our total revenues for the six months ended September 30, 2010.